glennj/exercism.io/jq/lasagna/README.md

 ### Variable names

 The variable must begin with `$`.
-The rest of the variable name is an "identifier": starts with a letter or underscore followed by letters, numbers or underscores.
+The rest of the variable name is an **identifier**: starts with a letter or underscore followed by letters, numbers or underscores.

 ### Destructuring assignment